Coded anti-piracy

-Coded anti-piracy (CAP) is an anti-copyright infringement technology which marks each film print of a motion picture with a distinguishing pattern of dots, used as a forensic identifier to identify the source of illegal copies.
+Coded anti-piracy (CAP) is an anti-copyright infringement technology that marks each film print of a motion picture with a distinguishing pattern of dots, used as a forensic identifier to identify the source of illegal copies.

 They are not to be confused with cue marks, which are black or white circles usually in the upper right-hand corner of the frame.
 A cue mark is used to signal the projectionist that a particular reel of a film is ending, as most films come to theaters on several reels of celluloid.